stanislavb/en.coven.nu/practical/index.md

 ## Sleeping arrangements

 The Supreme sleeps in her own room in the house called Lillstugan. *No own toilet or shower.*
-The Sekonds sleep in their own rooms in the house called Backstugan. *One shared bathroom and shower.*
+The Seconds sleep in their own rooms in the house called Backstugan. *One shared bathroom and shower.*
 The Seniors share two rooms with two bunkbeds in each room, in the same house as the Sekonds. *One shared bathroom and shower.*
 The Juniors sleep in two open dormitories in the house called Logementet. *Three shared toilets and two showers.*